skramm/homog2d/docs/homog2d_manual.md

 ### 3.5 - Ellipse

-We follow here the traditional parametrization for the API: center point, semi-major (a) and semi-minor (b) distances, and angle between main axis and horizontal axis.
+We follow here the traditional parametrization of ellipses: center point, semi-major (a) and semi-minor (b) distances, and angle between main axis and horizontal axis.
 Internally, it is stored as a conic in its matrix form (see [build options](#build_options) for details).